-NOTE: Also, some of the metadata information is visible in the available Kaleidoscope computer software.
+NOTE: You can open a recording in the SM4 Configurator computer software to view the schedule and settings used to make the recording.
+Also, some of the metadata information is visible in the available Kaleidoscope computer software.
 Kaleidoscope has the ability to add additional metadata relating to analysis of the recording.

 Device Model: The device model name.
-For example, SM4BAT ZC.
+For example, SM4BAT FS.